In-context Demonstration Matters: On Prompt Optimization for Pseudo-Supervision Refinement: Our Approach

-In the following, we introduce the main loss in our learning objective, which is defined as follows:
+Although learning prompts with ``high-confidence'' pseudo-supervised data is feasible, relying solely on such data may lead to overfitting, since the prompt training procedure in Eqn.~\eqref{eqn:direct} does not consider the use of the entire downstream dataset.
+To handle this problem, we propose to refine the pseudo-supervision for the entire unsupervised downstream task and optimize the prompt simultaneously.
+Since the in-context learning capability allows LLMs to implicitly learn a classifier from pseudo-supervised demonstrations and apply it to other data in downstream tasks, we define the objective function for prompt optimization with pseudo-supervised demonstrations as follows:

-where $D_l$ is a set of in-context demonstrations for the query $\x_l$ selected by algorithm $\A(\x_l; \z)$, with the pseudo labels of these demonstrations determined by the prompt $\z$.
-Specifically, $\A(\x_l, \z)$ outputs a set of pseudo-labeled demonstrations selected from the downstream task:
+where $D_l$ is a set of in-context demonstrations for the query $\x_l$ selected by algorithm $f(\x_l; \z)$, with the pseudo-supervision of these demonstrations determined with the prompt $\z$.
+Specifically, $f(\x_l, \z)$ outputs a set of pseudo-supervised demonstrations selected from the downstream task: